elastic/universal-profiling-documentation/README.md

 ends up printing `No debug info found for executable, skipping.` for all executables in a package, this is likely the reason.
 This is more likely to take place if you're on a faster moving release-channel of your distribution (e.g. Debian Testing).

+#### Native symbolization limitations

+In the current beta release of Elastic Universal Profiling, native symbolization is still limited in a few important ways:

+- No virtual frames for inline functions
+- No symbols for leaf frames (top-most frame in a trace)
+- No automatic insertion of debug symbols for OS packages

+We're aiming that these limitations be improved on and eventually lifted in later versions.

 ### Troubleshooting and support